Duration

 About Gatlinburg Trail Trailhead

-The Gatlinburg Trail stands out as one of the few locations in the Smokies that welcomes both dogs and bicycles.
-This 3.8-mile roundtrip follows the West Prong of the Little Pigeon River through stunning cove hardwood forest.
+The Gatlinburg Trail Trailhead offers one of the most accessible and versatile hiking experiences in the Great Smoky Mountains National Park.
+As one of only two trails in the park that allows both dogs and bicycles, this 3.8-mile roundtrip path follows the West Prong of the Little Pigeon River through a classic Smoky Mountain forest setting.

-The trail offers two starting points: the Sugarlands Visitor Center or the Gatlinburg end near Traffic Light #10.
-Many visitors arrange a car shuttle between endpoints to avoid completing the full roundtrip walk.
+You can start your journey from either the Sugarlands Visitor Center or the Gatlinburg entrance near Traffic Light #10.
+Many hikers arrange a car shuttle between these points to avoid backtracking.
+The trail requires a $5 daily parking tag, available at the trailhead or visitor center.

 Amenities & Features